 The SMS Control feature (if enabled) allows the user to send control commands to the module via SMS message.
-There are five control commands that the user is able to send to the module shown in the table below.
+There are five control commands that the user can send to the module shown in the table below.

 ONOTE: Multiple SMS Control Commands CANNOT be sent in a single SMS message.